Doing Business in Morocco

 Objectives of the subject “Doing Business in the Kingdom of Morocco”:

-- To analyze the Moroccan economy and foreign trade
+- To analyse the Moroccan economy and foreign trade

 - To evaluate business opportunities in the Kingdom of Morocco